Chinese expulsion

 How to move through a broken world?

-“copper-tinged waves” is an 8x10 mixed media collage made with painted paper, colored pencil and glue on cradled wood.
+“copper-tinged waves” is an 8x10 mixed media collage made with paper, acrylic paint, colored pencil and glue on cradled wood.
 A greeting card version reads, “take heart.” © Annette Makino 2025

 Although I try to stay connected with my readers, I haven’t written you in close to three months.
 The truth is, with all the upheaval in the world these days, it has been hard to know what to say.